 Repackaging yourself is not just a matter of changing what you call yourself, of course; it may also involve improving your credentials or increasing your celebrity.
 (See The Top 10 Ways to Get Known for help with this.)

 The trick: Repackaging, like rebranding, has to be complete.
 It may involve sweeping changes such as relocating or rebuilding a client list, so be sure you know what repackaging will involve before you do it.

 6) Stop doing one-offs; sell the maintenance as well as the service.

 Think how much more income you would have if instead of paying you to do one thing, your clients or customers just kept paying you.
 That’s what this revenue model is all about.
 For example, if you are a web designer, you could offer a service of maintaining the website with monthly or annual fees, instead of just designing a website for someone.

 Or if your business is installing irrigation systems, you could also offer a maintenance service to your customers that would involve turning off the system for the winter and turning it on in the spring – a truly brilliant idea because it would also give you the opportunity to check the system over twice a year and spot any repairs that needed to be made.

 The trick: Focus on creating a maintenance program that solves a customer’s current or potential problem; that’s the kind of maintenance program that will be easy to sell.

 If you are operating a successful business that can be duplicated to allow others the same potential for success, franchising your business can bring in big bucks.
-But before you start figuring out how much you can charge for each clone of your company, read Is Franchising Your Business for You? to see if franchising is a viable option for your business.
+But before you start figuring out how much you can charge for each clone of your company, read Franchising Your Business: An Overview to see if franchising is a viable option for your business.
 Franchising isn’t just a matter of opening up branch locations; what you’re actually selling is not your service business but your business system and not all businesses are suitable candidates.